Product Rendering using Yafray via Blender 3D

 Rendering 2 (shown directly below) employed the following configuration:

-2. a Hdr file as an environment map
+- a Hdri image file as an environment map

 As mentioned earlier, Yafray rendering may not necessarily include any light elements.
 Rendering 3 (below) is done without adding any preassigned light sources and light emitting objects.